assist-project/so-many-fuzzers-artifact/INSTALL.md

 -- symcc                         :       1:234    (00:03:54)
 -----------------
 ```
-`>output`

 According to these results, only one trial of SymCC exposed _uip-overflow_ after 234 seconds (3 minutes and 54 seconds).

 Finally, you can see the fuzzers' logs in `${WORKPATH}/test/uip-overflow/run1/symcc/log/` and check that nothing wrong happened.

-> Note: Fuzzing campaigns are greedy in disk-usage and memory.
-Please be sure you have sufficient resources before running campaigns and frequently clean Docker's images and campaign's logs.
+**Note**: Fuzzing campaigns are greedy in disk-usage and memory.
+Please be sure you have sufficient resources before running campaigns
+and frequently clean Docker's images and campaign's logs.

-### Evaluate a Tool
+### Evaluate a Fuzzer

 The results shown in the previous section use multiple binaries to report bad inputs.
 It is convenient to find new crashes and understand a vulnerability but not for evaluating fuzzers.